mohamedsugal/mohamedsugal.github.io/_pages/about.md

 miscellaneous: true
 ---

-I'm currently a <span style="font-weight:500">Software Engineer</span> within the [`Ad Ranking Organization`](https://eng.snap.com/machine-learning-snap-ad-ranking) at Snapchat, where I tackle complex challenges associated with the dynamics of the Ad Marketplace, such as auction, pacing, bidding, and forecasting.
+I'm currently a <span style="font-weight:500">Software Engineer</span> within the <a class="highlight" href="https://eng.snap.com/machine-learning-snap-ad-ranking">Ad Ranking Organization</a> at Snapchat, where I tackle complex challenges associated with the dynamics of the Ad Marketplace, such as auction, pacing, bidding, and forecasting.
 Concurrently, I am pursuing a part-time Master's degree at the University of Texas at Austin, with a specialization in Computing Systems.

 Prior to joining UT Austin, I graduated with a Bachelor' s degree in Computer Science from University of Florida, where I was advised by <span style="font-weight:500">Prof. Cheryl Resch</span>.
 I developed an [`Educational Platform`](https://github.com/CIS4914) designed specifically for students in East Africa, aiming to enhance their understanding of core Computer Science concepts.